 - Derivatives markets were small until the 1970s, when economic conditions, along with advances in the pricing of derivatives, led to spectacular growth.
-In that decade, the volatility of interest rates and currency-exchange rates increased sharply, making it imperative to find efficient ways to hedge related risks.
-Meanwhile, deregulation in a variety of industries, along with soaring international trade and capital flows, added to the demand for financial products to manage risk. - Development of the Black-Scholes formula in the early 1970s (allowing to value options), along with the introduction of cheaper, faster computers to manage the computations, changed the trading of derivatives forever.
-Thereafter, financial engineers could invent new derivatives and easily find their value. - Until the 1970s, derivatives mostly took the form of option, forward and futures contracts.
-Except for futures contracts on commodities, the trading of derivatives had been done "over the counter," meaning without intermediation by an organized exchange. - In 1972, the Chicago Mercantile Exchange started trading futures contracts on currencies.
-The Chicago Board Options Exchange, where stock options are traded, was founded in 1973. - In the late 1970s and early 1980s, the swaps market took off.
-Exotic derivatives trading exploded a few years later.
+The volatility of interest and exchange rates increased sharply, making it imperative to find efficient ways to hedge related risks.
+Meanwhile, deregulation, along with soaring international trade and capital flows, added to the demand for financial products to manage risk - Development of the Black-Scholes formula in the early 1970s (allowing to value options), introduction of faster computers to manage the computations, changed the trading of derivatives: financial engineers could invent new derivatives and easily find their value - Until the 1970s, derivatives took the form of option, forward and futures contracts.
+The trading of derivatives was carried out "over the counter" (OTC) meaning without intermediation by an organized exchange - In 1972, the Chicago Mercantile Exchange started trading futures on currencies.
+The Chicago Board Options Exchange, where stock options are traded, was founded in 1973 - In the late 1970s and early 1980s, the swaps market took off.
+Exotic derivatives trading exploded a few years later - The notional value (the correct measure of exposure in the event of extreme unexpected events) of global derivatives grew from 21/2 times world GDP in 1988 to a staggering 12 times world GDP in 2008.
+Some of this mountain of derivatives is for socially useful purposes, such as end-users hedging business risks (e.g. an airline hedging the cost of fuel, a pension annuity minimising the volatility of income, etc).
+However, in the past decade socially less useful uses of derivatives have abounded.
+Notable in this respect is the use of derivatives for tax arbitrage (e.g. interest rate swaps to exploit different tax treatment of products).
+Credit default swaps (CDS) have been used extensively for regulatory arbitrage to minimise the capital banks are required to hold